DHTMLX/docs-diagram/docs/migration.md

 description: You can learn about the Migration to Newer Versions in the documentation of the DHTMLX JavaScript Diagram library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Diagram.
 ---

-# Migration to Newer Versions
+# Migration to newer versions

 3.1 -> 4.0
 ------------